HiDefTextiles/HiDefKnits/README.md

 However, there is a web-based application called [Prjónamunstur.is](http://prjonamunstur.is/) that is a good tool for designing an Icelandic lopapeysa with your own fair-isle pattern.
-There is even a 3D rendering of the garment, and with a downloadable PDF instruction of your design available in several languages.
+There is even a simple 3D rendering of the garment, and with a downloadable PDF instruction of your design available in several languages.
 Although this is similar to what HiDef: Knits will provide.
 Prjónamynstur's drawback is that it only produces fair-isle blousons that